Japan Animator Expo

 Japan Animator Expo or Japan Anima(tor)'s Exhibition (日本アニメ（ーター）見本市, Nihon Animētā Mihon'ichi) is a weekly series of original net animations released as part of a collaboration between Hideaki Anno's Studio Khara and Dwango, consisting of various anime shorts produced by many directors.
-The project began release from 7 November 2014 and is streamed worldwide on Niconico.
-As of December 2018, the website and all materials related to it have been temporarily closed off to the public.
-They make mention of reuploading this content at a later date under a new domain.
+The project began release from 7 November 2014 to 9 October 2015 and is streamed worldwide on Niconico.

 Production

-The project was first announced by Hideaki Anno at the Tokyo International Film Festival.
-The project is designed to offer new animators more exposure to a worldwide audience.
+The project was first announced by Hideaki Anno at the 2014 Tokyo International Film Festival as an effort to offer new animators more exposure to a worldwide audience.
 The project's logo was designed by Hayao Miyazaki.
 All characters are voiced by Koichi Yamadera and Megumi Hayashibara.
+As of December 2018, the website along with all materials and contents related to it have been temporarily closed off to the public.
+They make mention of reuploading this content at a later date under a new domain.